-The instructions you was pleased to give me have bin kept in mind.
+The instructions[1] you wus pleased to give me have bin kept in mind.
 Your onnur's commands is my duties; your precepts is my laws.
 For why?
 Your noble onnur knows how to command, and I knows how to obey.